wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 For this cross-chain interaction to work, the contract at the targetAddress on the targetChain must implement the `IWormholeReceiver` interface.
 This interface ensures that the contract can correctly receive and process the incoming message from the relayer.

-## Implementing the IWormholeReceiver Interface
+## Implement the IWormholeReceiver Interface

-To enable both sending and receiving messages within the `HelloWormhole` contract, we need to implement the `IWormholeReceiver` interface.
+To enable both sending and receiving messages within the `HelloWormhole` contract, you need to implement the `IWormholeReceiver` interface.
 This interface defines the function that will be called by the Wormhole Relayer on the target chain when a cross-chain message is received.

 Here is the interface: